mdl95r/bshift/content/blog/chapter-2-insecurity-april-article.en.md

     img: /img/uploads/fountainmodel.jpg
     alt: "Drinking Fountain Model - Black Mesa: Blue Shift"
   - type: textImageBlock
-    text: '"There are more things in our plans: we want to remake hands viewmodel and pistol animation.
+    text: "There are more things in our plans: we want to remake hands viewmodel and pistol animation.
 Menu still needs a lot of things to change(mostly visually), and HUD.
-We also want to release M4 and Beretta models from Azure Sheep separately, as they were requested by a lot of you."'
+We also want to release M4 and Beretta models from Azure Sheep separately, as they were requested by a lot of you."
     img: /img/uploads/insecurity-fab-bp.jpg
     alt: "Insecurity - Black Mesa: Blue Shift"
   - type: stringBlock